SamuelSwartzberg/flashcardifying_text_temp/inf.md

 CSS takes the flattened element tree and converts it to an intermediary structure, the box tree.
 To create the box tree, CSS first gets the computed value for each CSS property for each element.
 Then CSS generates zero or more boxes for each element as specified by that elements display property.
 Typically, CSS generates one box per element, the principal box.
-Typically, CSS generates one text run per contiguous sequence of simbling text nodes.
+Typically, CSS generates one text run per contiguous sequence of sibling text nodes in the DOM tree.
 CSS may generate more than one box for an element, or none at all.
 For example, display: list-item generates a principal block box and a child marker box.
 A block box is a block-level box that is also a block container.